Buying a New RV in Five Steps - updated June 2019

 Buying a New RV - Step One: Make a 'Needs' List

 Have those conversations with your proposed fellow travellers and work out what your RV needs are in general terms.
 Where, when and how often?
 Large or small, a weekender or an extensive tourer, easy to set up for short stays or long stays in one place?
 Number of beds, the facilities you cannot do without and whether additional transport or sports equipment (boats, kayaks, surfboards, fishing rods?) is needed at your destination.

-Step Two - Choose Your RV Type and Budget
+Buying a New RV - Step Two: Choose Your RV Type and Budget

 Based on your likely needs, decide in principle which fork in the road you wish to go down – caravan or motor home?
 This decision is not irreversible at this stage, but it helps to narrow down the number of RVs you will need to look over in the early stages.